 Probably not... and yet, these things are very important!

 - dating back far in advance of the event

 - occurring near or close to the event

 - small causes that have resulted in the event

-.
-3 possible causes leading to the event
+. (at least) 3 possible causes leading to the event

 Consequences are the RESULTS or EFFECTS of an action or condition - either desired or not.

 Put it to the test!

 With a partner, examine our list of 25 events.
 Create a mind map of the following:

 b.
 Choose 1 other event and explain how a different cause would have changed the event